Author: Maurice Savaryego, M.Sc.Eng. (Learn More)

 There are a number of ratings for shaft flex.
 For beginners, shafts with Uniflex or Regular ratings are recommended.

-All three golf bags are equipped with compartments on the inside and pockets on the outside.
+Both golf bags are equipped with compartments on the inside and pockets on the outside.

-All three golf bags are equipped with retractable legs.
+Both golf bags are equipped with retractable legs.
 The following pictures show the bags with the legs retracted:

 So which club set to get?